-In an OpenLogicalChannel that proposes a bidirectional channel between the calling endpoint and forward Logical Channel Parametersendpoint. the reverseLogicalChannelParameters element shall contain parameters specifying the characteristics of the proposed channel.
+In an OpenLogicalChannel that proposes a bidirectional channel between the calling endpoint and the called endpoint, the forwardLogicalChannelParameters and reverseLogicalChannelParameters element shall contain parameters specifying the characteristics of the proposed channel.
 Each such OpenLogicalChannel structure shall have a unique forwardLogicalChannelNumber value.
 Alternative proposals for the same bidirectional channel shall contain the same sessionID value in H2250LogicalChannelParameters.
-The mediaChannel omitted in the proposal; it will reverseLogicalChannelParameters element by the called endpoint should the proposal be accepted.
+The mediaChannel element shall be omitted in the proposal; it will be provided in the reverseLogicalChannelParameters element by the called endpoint should the proposal be accepted.
 The other H2250LogicalChannelParameters and dataType shall be set to correctly describe the transmit capabilities of the calling endpoint associated with this proposed channel.